fleetdm/fleet/docs/Using-Fleet/ChromeOS.md

 ## Current Limitations in ChromeOS
 - Scheduled queries are currently not available in ChromeOS
+- The Fleetd Chrome extension must be force-installed by enterprise policy in order to have full access to the host's data.
 - More tables will be added in https://github.com/fleetdm/fleet/issues/11037

 ## Debugging ChromeOS